 I hope my story inspires other people – “Hey, this is within reach, there isn’t anything super crazy about this scenario.”
 This is all doable.

 Last question – what does your fiancée think about all this?

 So, at first when we started the project, she was like “Oh, you’re taking ownership, this is your thing.”
 But I wanted to bring her in and make her aware of the process every step of the way, so I had her meet with our ReVision System Design Specialist and tried to get her excited.

 She didn’t really get excited until we got the hot water tank installed – and then she was like “This is amazing, the water quality and temperature is much more consistent!”
 So I think at that point, once the first project became real, the next projects became real, and now the solar’s on our roof and she’s like “You have to show me how this thing works some day!”

 For her, I think it was this esoteric abstract thing, but now that it’s tangible, she’s very much interested and wants to get dialed in on it.

-Because it’s not just about energy, it’s about making your home better.
+Because it’s not just about energy, it’s about upgrading your whole home.

 Right.
 And we did the insulation and other efficiency things so we would be warmer in our home this winter.
 With the oil-fired boiler, we kept our heat at 60 degrees and we still burned a lot of oil.
 The goal to be a few degrees warmer this winter, but we’ll use less energy to get there, and less carbon overall.
 It’s not like you’re trading one for another, you don’t have to be miserable if you want to be environmental.
 I think that’s a dated notion.

-We’re incredibly happy to have helped provide Barrett the solar and home improvement loan financing he needs to move towards 100% clean energy and, as importantly, a better quality of life for him and his fiancée.
-We’ll check in with him again after this winter to see just how much of a difference it makes!
+We’re incredibly happy to have helped provide Barrett access to the solar and home improvement loan financing he needs to move towards 100% clean energy and, as importantly, a better quality of life for him and his fiancée.
+We’ll check in with him again to see just how much of a difference it makes!